SalesManager/QuipoJS/README.md

 ```html
 <script src="Quipo.min.js"></script>
 ```
 After that you are ready to use QuipoJS.
+To know the functions and more about how to use QuipoJS visit the [wiki](https://github.com/Cedriking/QuipoJS/wiki).